geod/w4156-lecture-code/README.md

 - Cloned repository should now be locally available on your computer in location you specified.
 - You could also download a zipped version of the project by clicking download zip option.

-### Working with Pycharm
-Pycharm is a python IDE: An integrated development environment (IDE).
-IDEs are software applications that provide comprehensive facilities to computer programmers such as a source code editor, build automation tools, and a debugger.

-##### Installing Pycharm:
+## Installing Pycharm IDE:
 - You will first need to create a JetBrains account using your Columbia/Barnard `.edu` emails to gain student licenses to JetBrains products
 - Go to https://www.jetbrains.com/student/ and click `Apply Now` to gain free access to JetBrains products
 - Fill in the respective form and follow the steps to have your `.edu` emails authenticated
 - Once you’ve been approved, select Pycharm from the list of products available from your JetBrains account and follow the installation guide.
-You may need to verify your license/activation code before you can have full access to these products.
-All these can be obtained from your JetBrains account once approved.

-##### Opening project in Pycharm:
+### Opening project in Pycharm:
 Once you have Pycharm open, click on:

 File -> Open -> Project Name, in this case `w4156-lecture-code`